Table of Contents

 - Diabetes mellitus can also be a culprit.

-Treatment: If your cat’s condition is caused by difficulty grooming, try brushing your cat with a flat slicker brush.
+If your cat’s condition is caused by difficulties with self-grooming, try brushing your cat with a flat slicker brush.
 Bathing your pet with a gentle shampoo monthly may also help.
-However, if your cat is young or is still able to groom regularly, see your veterinarian for treatment of an underlying disease.
+However, it’s still a good idea to see your veterinarian since there is probably a medical condition at play that is reducing your cat’s ability to take care of his coat on his own.

 This unsightly symptom is caused by an excess of dead skin being shed.
 It is often visible as small white flakes on the animal’s fur.
 While not a problem on its own, dandruff in cats can be unpleasant to touch and typically indicates an underlying medical condition, like one of the following, that requires veterinary treatment:

-- Cheyletillosis, a skin mite condition, may cause dandruff as the mite moves under the animal’s skin.
+- Cheyletillosis, a skin mite condition, may cause dandruff as the mite moves along the animal’s skin.

-- Diabetes mellitus causes hormone fluctuations that can affect skin dryness and coat texture.
+- Diabetes mellitus can affect skin dryness and coat texture.

 - Seborrhea may explain dandruff as well as oily coats.

-- Winter conditions are dry; forced air can dehydrate an animal’s skin, leading to mild dandruff.
+- Dry air, which is often worse in winter, can dehydrate an animal’s skin, leading to mild dandruff.

-Treatment: At-home treatment for mild dandruff can include installing a humidifier in the winter months.
+At-home treatment for mild dandruff can include installing a humidifier in the winter months.
 Adding omega-3 fatty acid supplements to your cat’s diet may also help.
 (Always consult a veterinarian before giving your pet any medications or supplements!)
 If your cat is suffering from severe dandruff or multiple skin-related symptoms, it’s time to visit the vet.
-Medicated cat dandruff shampoo may be prescribed to treat seborrhea or other chronic skin irritation.
+Medicated cat dandruff shampoo may be prescribed to treat seborrhea or other chronic skin problems.
+Once your cat’s underlying health problem is under control, his dandruff should improve as well.

 Conditions affecting your cat’s fur are often symptoms of an underlying problem.
 If the symptoms persist, see your vet.
 Don’t over-bathe or -brush your pet; this can affect oil gland levels and only make your cat’s coat worse!
 With treatment, coat issues will resolve, and your pet can groom himself with pride.